 - If you want to move forward, learn more about the adoption agencies in your area and select the one you’re most comfortable with and can best meet your family’s needs.
 If you are not interested in providing foster care, make sure your agency sponsors adopt-only homes (families).

 - Complete your agency’s application process.
 This will include several standard background checks.
-Your agency will help you enroll in a PS-MAPP class.
+Your agency will help you enroll in a TIPS-MAPP class.
 This class may or may not be sponsored by your agency.
-It is also permissible to complete a PS-MAPP class prior to choosing a sponsoring agency.
-Visit www.childally.org for a PS-MAPP class near you.
+It is also permissible to complete a TIPS-MAPP class prior to choosing a sponsoring agency.
+Visit www.childally.org for a TIPS-MAPP class near you.

 - Following your agency’s completion of a home study, you will be approved for adoption and begin working with your agency’s social worker to match your family with a child needing adoption who meets your preferences and family profile.
 At this point, if you’ve chosen to pursue foster care as well, your agency will submit application to the Kansas Department of Health and Environment (KDHE) for your foster home license.